thor314/obsidian-setup/Getting Started with Obsidian.md

 ### Writing
 I suppose this is going to be a fairly short section.
 You can use a markdown notes app to write.
 Blog posts and everything.
 Following the guideline of directories for different purposes, I keep my writing in a separate `writing` directory.
 I use tags, and sometimes further directories to delineate drafts from finished posts, and where I intend to post them, if I intend to post them at all.

-Hot tip: if you want to export a note to rich-text format, e.g. for copying to Google Docs or Substack, try toggling reading mode and copying document, and switching back into source mode if you need to make further edits.
+Hot tip: if you want to export a note to rich-text format, e.g. for copying to Google Docs or Substack, try toggling reading mode (Ctrl-e) and copying document, and switching back into source mode if you need to make further edits.

 ## Part Three: All the plugins
 Here's my notes on some nice plugins, and how to fix some user-experience paper cuts.